favourch/Notes-blog/docs/USMLE/MSK/Staphylococcal scalded skin syndrome.md

 		- Bullous impetigo is also caused by staphylococcal exfoliative toxins but remains localized, in contrast to SSSS.

 >[!tip]
->SSSS belongs to the spectrum of diseases mediated by specific staphylococcal toxins, which also includes bullous impetigo, toxic shock syndrome (TSS), and Staphylococcus aureus [[../Infective disease/Food poisoning|food poisoning]]. <span style="background:rgba(240, 200, 0, 0.2)">Unlike TSS, SSSS does not have systemic manifestations (involvement of, e.g., liver, kidney, bone marrow, CNS).</span>
+>SSSS belongs to the spectrum of diseases mediated by specific staphylococcal toxins, which also includes bullous impetigo, toxic shock syndrome (TSS), and [[../Infective disease/Staphylococcus aureus|Staphylococcus aureus]] [[../Infective disease/Food poisoning|food poisoning]]. <span style="background:rgba(240, 200, 0, 0.2)">Unlike TSS, SSSS does not have systemic manifestations (involvement of, e.g., liver, kidney, bone marrow, CNS).</span>

 ---
 # Pathophysiology